hideya/langchain-google-genai-ex/README.md

 This library provides **a drop-in replacement for `@langchain/google-genai` that fixes Gemini's 400 Bad Request errors** when using LangChain.js with MCP servers.
 Automatically transforms schemas with unsupported constructs (e.g., anyOf, allOf) into Gemini-compatible JSON.
-Supports both Gemini 1.5 and 2.5.

 The schema error usually looks like:
 `[GoogleGenerativeAI Error]: ...
 [400 Bad Request] Invalid JSON payload received.`